-The second Public Archaeology Twitter Conference (PATC or Patsy to friends henceforth) is to be held on the 17 November 2017.
+The third Public Archaeology Twitter Conference (#PATC or Patsy to friends henceforth) is to be held on the 31 January 2019.

 The conference will be taking place on Twitter, so you don’t need to be anywhere, or travel, or even get out of bed.